5 Things to do in Sirolo, Marche, Italy

 I recently had the great privilege to visit the wonderful Marche region of Italy.
 It was at the behest of the lovely folk at Gate-Away.com, the Italian property portal.
 If you have any Italian property needs do pay them a visit, it’ll be time well spent.
 I did write a property related article about Marche, just click on the link to see it.
 For now, though, this is a travel piece.

 I’ll be very honest, I knew nothing about the Marche region prior to visiting.
-It is geographically north of Rome, on the opposite coast line.
-The trip was organised to highlight this lovely, and generally overlooked part of Italy, in which Gate-Away.com are based.
+It is geographically north of Rome, along the opposite coast line on the Adriatic Sea.
+The trip was organised to highlight this authentic, and generally overlooked, part of Italy in which Gate-Away.com are based.

 Our first day in the region was spent in the lovely seaside town of Sirolo, with an off-season population of around 3,500 souls.
 We arrived via Ancona’s small but functional ‘Aeroporto delle Marche’, flying with Ryanair from Standsted.
 Flights to this part of Italy are not ubiquitous, which is part of the attraction.
 It is a local Italian tourist area, not over-run with overseas tourists.
 Neither does it pander much to foreign culture, so if you want things truly Italian you’ll probably love it here.
 I certainly did.
 The food, architecture, culture and warm local welcome are indeed everything you could wish for from any Italian destination.